rsdoiel/antenna/archives/2025/pacific_2025.16.md

 ---

-## UH Mānoa earns national recognition for access, earnings, academics, more
+## All UH campuses earn national recognition for access, earnings, academics, more

 date: 2025-04-24, from: University of Hawaiʻi News

 <p>The 2025 Carnegie Classifications reflect a multi-year effort to create a more relevant and complete view of higher education institutions across the country.</p>
-The post <a href="https://www.hawaii.edu/news/2025/04/24/2025-carnegie-classifications/"><abbr>UH</abbr> Mānoa earns national recognition for access, earnings, academics, more</a> first appeared on <a href="https://www.hawaii.edu/news">University of Hawaiʻi System News</a>.
+The post <a href="https://www.hawaii.edu/news/2025/04/24/2025-carnegie-classifications/">All <abbr>UH</abbr> campuses earn national recognition for access, earnings, academics, more</a> first appeared on <a href="https://www.hawaii.edu/news">University of Hawaiʻi System News</a>.

 <br>